Europe's banks brace for bad debt build up from coronavirus crisis

 ($1 = 0.9211 euros)

-(Reporting by Huw Jones in London, Valentina Za in Milan, Jesus Aguado in Madrid, Maya Nikolaeva in Paris and Tom Sims in Frankfurt; Writing by Tom Sims; Editing by Jane Merriman)
+(Reporting by Huw Jones in London, Valentina Za in Milan, Jesus Aguado in Madrid, Maya Nikolaeva in Paris and Tom Sims in Frankfurt; writing by Tom Sims; editing by Jane Merriman and Jason Neely)

 ((Tom.Sims@thomsonreuters.com; +49 69 7565 1242; Reuters Messaging: tom.sims.thomsonreuters.com@thomsonreuters.net))